How Much Should I Keep in an Emergency Fund?

 - Other: This might include costs associated with being a pet owner or your gym membership.

 If you find yourself facing financial hardship, you’ll most likely cut some unnecessary expenses from your budget.
-You might be less likely to spend money on dining out or on clothing you don’t need.
 You don’t want to restrict yourself too much, so you may want to build in a small cushion for non-essentials, such as cable TV.

 How to Decide How Much to Save